animatedmax/spring-data-geode/src/main/markdown/index.md

   of co-located types.
 Constructor-only materialization is up to 30% faster than properties population.

-- *Provide an all-args constructor* — Even if you cannot or don’t want to model your entities as immutable values, there’s still value in providing a constructor that takes all properties of the entity as arguments, including the mutable ones, as this allows the object mapping to skip the property population for optimal performance.
+- *Provide an all-args constructor* — Even if you cannot or don't want to model your entities as immutable values, there's still value in providing a constructor that takes all properties of the entity as arguments, including the mutable ones, as this allows the object mapping to skip the property population for optimal performance.